tulerfeng/PudNet/README.md

 ```

 ## Contact
-If there are any questions, please feel free to contact with the authors:  Shiye Wang (Shiye Wang@bit.edu.cn).
+If there are any questions, please feel free to contact with the authors:  Shiye Wang (ShiyeWang@bit.edu.cn).
 Enjoy the code.